midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 3. Join list of outputs from one offer, with list of outputs from the other one, sort resulting list
 4. Join list of transients from one offer, with list of transients from the other one, sort resulting list
 5. Join imbalances:
-   1. Collect token types to include as a sum of imbalances key sets of one and other offer
+   1. Collect token types to include: take a sum of key sets of imbalance maps of one offer and the other one (in pseudocode: `offer1.imbalances.keys() ++ offer2.imbalances.keys()`)
-   2. For each token type found take imbalance as a sum of imbalances from one and the other offer, defaulting to 0 if necessary (in pseudocode: `offer1.imbalances.getOrElse(token_type, 0) + offer1.imbalances.getOrElse(token_type, 0)`),
+   2. For each token type found take imbalance as a sum of imbalances from one and the other offer, defaulting to 0 if necessary (in pseudocode: `offer1.imbalances.getOrDefault(token_type, 0) + offer1.imbalances.getOrDefault(token_type, 0)`),
    3. Return new map, discarding entries, for which values are equal 0
 6. Return offer containing joined inputs, outputs, transients and imbalances